codefortulsa/tgov-scraper-js/docs/architecture.md

 ## Overview

-This application scrapes meeting information from the Tulsa Government website, downloads and processes videos and documents, and makes them available through a set of APIs.
+This application scrapes meeting information from the Tulsa Government website, downloads and processes videos and documents, transcribes audio to text, and makes them available through a set of APIs.
 The system is designed as a set of microservices, each with its own responsibility and data store.

 ## Service Structure

-The application is organized into three main services:
+The application is organized into four main services:

 ### 1. TGov Service
 **Purpose**: Scrape and provide access to Tulsa Government meeting data